 A commitment is made to develop offsite HLW laboratory capability by October, 1994.
 Specifically, two PAS-1 shipping casks are being procured with amended licenses that will permit some liquid content to be shipped.
-TWRS has selected two offsite laboratories and are proceeding to fund the labs so that they are ready to receive samples in FY 1994.
+TWRS has selected and is funding two offsite laboratories so that they are ready to receive samples in FY 1994 and FY 1995.